-This Amendment No. 1 on Form 10-K/A (the "Amendment") amends the Annual Report on Form 10-K of Innoviva, Inc. (the "Company") for the year ended December 31, 2022, originally filed on February 28, 2023 (the "Original Filing"), is being filed pursuant to and in compliance with the time requirements of Rule 3-09 of Regulation S-X, to amend Item 15, Exhibits and Financial Statement Schedules, to include the Audited Consolidated Financial Statements of Armata Pharmaceuticals, Inc. ("Armata") at December 31, 2022 and 2021 and for the years then ended and the Consent of Ernst & Young LLP Independent Registered Public Accounting Firm of Armata as Exhibit 99.1 and Exhibit 23.3, respectively.
-These exhibits were not available at the time of our Original Filing.
-Additional information on the Audited Consolidated Financial Statements of Armata for the year ended December 31, 2020 can be found in the Company's Amendment No. 1 on Form 10-K/A for the year ended December 31, 2021, filed on March 17, 2022, and is incorporated herein by reference and included as Exhibit 99.2.
+This Amendment No. 2 on Form 10-K/A (the "Amendment") amends the Annual Report on Form 10-K of Innoviva, Inc. (the "Company") for the year ended December 31, 2023, originally filed on February 29, 2024 (the "Original Filing") and amended on March 4, 2024 on form 10-K/A ("Amendment No.1"), is being filed pursuant to and in compliance with the time requirements of Rule 3-09 of Regulation S-X, to amend Item 15, Exhibits and Financial Statement Schedules, to include the Audited Consolidated Financial Statements of Armata Pharmaceuticals, Inc. ("Armata") at December 31, 2023 and 2022 and for the years then ended and the Consent of Ernst & Young LLP Independent Registered Public Accounting Firm of Armata as Exhibit 99.1 and Exhibit 23.3, respectively.
+These exhibits were not available at the time of the Original Filing and the Amendment No.1.
+Additional information on the Audited Consolidated Financial Statements of Armata for the year ended December 31, 2021 can be found in the Company's Amendment No. 1 on Form 10-K/A for the year ended December 31, 2022, filed on March 20, 2023, and is incorporated herein by reference.